Fatal1ty/mashumaro/README.md

   by which all the variants can be distinguished
 * `include_subtypes` — allow to deserialize subclasses
 * `include_supertypes` — allow to deserialize superclasses
+* `include_current_type` - allow to deserialize to the class which hosts this discriminator
 * `variant_tagger_fn` — a custom function used to generate tag values associated with a variant